-As suggestive evidence of neighborhood turnover that could alter the equilibrium hedonic price function over time, we use a subsample of the data from Massachusetts for which we can obtain the income and race of the primary homebuyer to examine changes in race and income distributions before and after cleanup.28 Tabulations of the data (Table X) show that there are more minorities and low income households in areas close to brownfields (i.e. within the treatment buffer), an outcome that is consistent with many studies in the environmental justice literature.29 We find that neighborhoods that are cleaned experience a relative increase
+As suggestive evidence of neighborhood turnover that could alter the equilibrium hedonic price function over time, we use a subsample of the data from Massachusetts for which we can obtain the income and race of the primary homebuyer to examine changes in race and income distributions before and after cleanup.
+Tabulations of the data (Table X) show that there are more minorities and low income households in areas close to brownfields (i.e. within the treatment buffer), an outcome that is consistent with many studies in the environmental justice literature.
+We find that neighborhoods that are cleaned experience a relative increase of 1.61% in the share of white homeowners compared to nearby neighborhoods unaffected by the presence of brownfield sites (Table XI, Panel A).
+With regards to income, Table XI, Panel B shows increases in the middle and lower class (second and third quintiles) following cleanup.
+Although we cannot explain these shifts in race and income, we can be more certain that dynamic forces that alter the socioeconomic makeup of communities are at play, which can signify preference shifts at the communities of interest, further motivating the use of our DD-NNM estimator.

-26There are 2 sites that began cleanup before the 2002 - one for areas with Dataquick coverage, and without.
+&lt;sup>30There are 2 sites that began cleanup before the 2002 - one for areas with Dataquick coverage, and without.
 These are likely from pilot programs that receive funding before the formal program began.

-27There were no cleanups initiated in 2012 from the pool of awarded sites between 2002 and 2008.
+&lt;sup>31There were no cleanups initiated in 2012 from the pool of awarded sites between 2002 and 2008.